tomhallmain/simple_image_compare/README.md

 - Mark groups of files to enable quick transitions and comparisons
 - Move, copy, and delete marked file groups
 - Stores session info about seen directories (useful for directories with many images)
+- Can be set up to run on user-defined list of files in place of a directory

 It is not implemented yet, but there will ultimately be zoom and drag functionality in browsing mode, as well as when viewing grouped images after a comparison has been run.